Web Design Resources

 Adding Your Site

-To register your website, click on the Help menu for the search engines you wish to list your site with and follow their listing instructions.
-Remember, there are no guarantees.
+To get your website linked, click on the Help menu for the search engine you wish to list your site with.
+Each search engine has a different method for submitting new sites for inclusion and there are no guarantees.